MarcoPolo483/PubSec-Info-Assistant-by-Copilot/DEPLOYMENT-READINESS.md

 ## 📊 Executive Summary

-The PubSec Info Assistant is **production-ready** and **fully deployable** to Azure with enterprise-grade infrastructure.
+The EVA Domain Assistant 2.0 is **production-ready** and **fully deployable** to Azure with enterprise-grade infrastructure.
 All missing components have been implemented and committed to version control.

 ### Deployment Readiness Score: 100%